5 Best Places to Sell Online in 2020

 - Avoid complicated, time-intensive application processes

-Compared to other online marketplaces, like Target+ and Walmart Marketplace, Amazon maintains one of the fastest and easiest application processes.
+When it comes to the best platforms to sell online in 2020, Amazon maintains one of the fastest and easiest application processes.
 You can create an account and start selling in a day, which makes getting started on the platform hassle-free.

 - Get order fulfillment and product return support